-- reduce the amount of undigested food moving through your intestines and bowels
+- reduce the amount of undigested food moving through the gut

-- ease the amount of work your digestive system isn’t doing
+- ease the amount of work the digestive system is doing

 - ease abdominal pain, diarrhea, and other symptoms

-- foods made with refined white flour, like pancakes
+- foods made with refined white flour, such as pancakes and bagels

 - potatoes without the skin

-- dairy products if you can tolerate them
+- dairy products, if your body can process them well

-- tender protein sources like eggs, tofu, chicken, and fish
+- tender protein sources, such as eggs, tofu, chicken, and fish

 - creamy peanut butter